bcgov/platform-developer-docs/src/docs/database-and-api-management/crunchydb-workshop.md

 description: Workshop online for setting up a highly-available Postgres database on the OpenShift platform using the Postgres Operator by CrunchyDB.

-keywords: database, data, OpenShift, high-availability, backup, recovery, crunchy
+keywords: database, data, OpenShift, high-availability, backup, recovery, crunchy, crunchydb, postgres, postgresql

 page_purpose: Helping teams learn the user of CrunchyDB for the platform and their applications